pulumi/pulumi-hugo/themes/default/content/blog/law-of-demeter-with-operator/index.md

               number: 80
 ```

 The violation here is `host: staging.example.org` inside of the application team resources.
 We now have a constraint binding the platform and the application together.
+If we continue down this path, the platform team can't launch new environments without first reaching out to the application teams to ensure they have a base that can provide the correct domain name for these resources.

+What we really want is for the platform team to be able to launch platforms whenever they want, increasing their ability to iterate and experiment with the platform.
+At the same time, by removing the bases and variance from the application teams, we ensure that they have a single blueprint for how to deploy their application.
+Win/Win.

-Sadly, this is difficult to solve; but not impossible.
+Sadly, this is a difficult problem to solve; though not impossible.

-### Admission Controllers

-Previously my solution to this problem was to use a dynamic admission controller, provided by the platform.
-The admission controller would monitor for all Ingress resources and modify them, during admission, to enrich the resource with the base domain for the environment the application is deployed to.

-You can get quite far with this approach using [Kyverno's mutating policies](https://kyverno.io/docs/writing-policies/mutate/).

-However, there's a better way.

 ### Pulumi Operator